yzays8/chip8-emu/README.md

 ## About

-Simple but full-featured CHIP-8 emulator.
+This is a simple but full-featured CHIP-8 emulator.

 ## Features